 A theoretical outline of consciousness (TOC): New perspectives

-In recent decades, there has been a dramatic increase in theoretical and empirical research in consciousness (CΨ) that attempted to explain, to solve the problems of CΨ (e.g., Brown et al. 2019; Gennaro, 2012, 2023a; Jones & Hunt, 2023; Seth & Bayne, 2022; Van Gulick, 2022).
-Most researchers have rejected the solutions suggested thus far and as a result, these problems continue to trouble the scientific community (e.g., Carruthers & Gennaro, 2020; Rakover, 2018, 2021; Uttal, 2005).
-Huge efforts have been made to explain how neurophysiological processes in the brain bring about CΨ, but such attempts have failed to offer satisfactory explanations to the classical mind-body problem, the relationship between CΨ and the brain (e.g., Gennaro, 2023a; Jones & Hunt, 2023; Rakover, 2018, 2021; Seth & Bayne, 2022; Uttal, 2005; Van Gulick, 1995, 2022).
-In other words, the researchers have not yet succeeded in developing a theory that solves the ‘hard problem’ (Chalmers, 1996), that explains the ‘phenomenal consciousness’ (Block, 1995) and that bridges the ‘explanatory gap’ (Levine, 1983).
-That is, there is still no theoretical explanation of the question how the brain produces CΨ.
+In recent decades, there has been a dramatic increase in theoretical and empirical research in consciousness (CΨ) that has attempted to explain or solve the problems of CΨ (e.g., Brown et al. 2019; Gennaro, 2012, 2023a; Jones & Hunt, 2023; Seth & Bayne, 2022; Van Gulick, 2022).
+Most researchers have rejected the solutions suggested thus far, and as a result these problems continue to trouble the scientific community (e.g., Carruthers & Gennaro, 2020; Rakover, 2018, 2021; Uttal, 2005).
+Huge efforts have been made to explain how neurophysiological processes in the brain bring about CΨ, but these attempts have failed to offer satisfactory explanations of the classical mind-body problem: the relationship between CΨ and the brain (e.g., Gennaro, 2023a; Jones & Hunt, 2023; Rakover, 2018, 2021; Seth & Bayne, 2022; Uttal, 2005; Van Gulick, 1995, 2022).
+In other words, researchers have not yet succeeded in developing a theory that solves the “hard problem” (Chalmers, 1996), that explains “phenomenal consciousness” (Block, 1995), or that bridges the “explanatory gap” (Levine, 1983).
+That is, there is still no theoretical explanation of how the brain produces CΨ.

-The purpose of the current article is to offer a number of relatively new points of view on the concept of CΨ that may lead to a change in its theoretical comprehension and perhaps also aid in the development of a theory of CΨ.
+The purpose of the current article is to offer a number of relatively new points of view on the concept of CΨ that may lead to a change in its theoretical understanding and perhaps also aid in the development of a theory of CΨ.
 Here I will offer a general functional outline for a theory of consciousness: the TOC.

 The concept of CΨ is a controversial one (e.g., Gennaro, 2004; Van Gulick, 2022).
-Nevertheless, I do not believe that I would be wrong if I say that most researchers accept the following description of the phenomenon of CΨ.
-It is conceived of as a unique subjective experience of a person, who perceives a stimulus in the external world or in his/her internal world.
-This portrail is consistent with Nagel’s (1974) famous “What is it like” approach and other views such as that of Gennaro (2012), who has followed Nagel.
-In a similar way, Chalmers (1996) distinguished between the hard and the easy problems.
-Accordingly, the hard problem of CΨ deals with the question of how humans’ phenomenal experiences is generated by the brain, where phenomenal experiences are conceived of in the sense of Nagel’s conception of CΨ – a problem that avoids explanation.
-This is in contrast to the easy problems relating to such behaviors as discrimination or integration of information, which can be explained by specifying the processes that execute them.
-Given the above, I shall now suggest several relatively new viewpoints of CΨ, which may lead to a better understanding of this concept.
+Nevertheless, I do not believe that I would be wrong to say that most researchers accept the following description of the phenomenon of CΨ.
+It is conceived of as a unique subjective experience of a person, who perceives a stimulus in the external world, or in his or her internal world.
+This portrayal is consistent with Nagel’s (1974) famous “what it is like” approach, as well as other views such as that of Gennaro (2012), who follows Nagel.
+Similarly, Chalmers (1996) has distinguished between the hard and the easy problems.
+Accordingly, the hard problem of CΨ concerns how humans’ phenomenal experiences is generated by the brain, where phenomenal experiences are conceived of as in Nagel’s conception of CΨ—a problem that avoids explanation.
+This stands in contrast with the easy problems relating to behaviors such as the discrimination and integration of information, which can be explained by specifying the processes that execute them.
+Given the above, I shall now suggest several relatively new views of CΨ, which may lead to a better understanding of this concept.

 New perspectives on consciousness

-I this section, I wish to emphasize the following relatively novel qualities of CΨ:
+I this section, I wish to emphasize the following, relatively novel, qualities of CΨ:

-Generality: CΨ is not connected to anything specific, not to any particular stimuli or responses;
+Generality: CΨ is not connected to anything specific; not to any particular stimuli or responses.

-Measurement: CΨ has no natural units of measurement as there are for distance, weight, stimulus and response;
+Measurement: CΨ has no natural units of measurement, as there are for distance, weight, stimulus, and response.

-Meaningfulness: CΨ is the process that gives the stimuli in the world meanings;
+Meaningfulness: CΨ is the process that gives meaning to stimuli in the world.

-Force-field: An interesting analogy for CΨ is the following: CΨ is similar to a force-field (e.g., electromagnetic), because CΨ is induced on many mental states (representations) which have fulfilled a particular predetermined codition;
+Force field: An interesting analogy for CΨ is the following: CΨ is similar to a force field (e.g., an electromagnetic one), because CΨ is induced on many mental states (representations) which have fulfilled a particular predetermined condition.

-Unconscious states: A relatively small part of the mental states is induced with CΨ where the rest of them will not be in the state of CΨ.
+Unconscious states: A relatively small portion of mental states is induced with CΨ, while the rest of them will not be in a state of CΨ.

-I will now justify and elaborate each of the five points.
+I will now justify and elaborate each of these five points.